innikakp/innikakp.github.io/essays/challenge-the-right-questions.md

 simply asking a one-lined question followed by a “Please help me” plea on a forum board, such as StackOverflow, is easy; however, it does not guarantee help from other forum users nor does it help anyone, including the asker, in any way.
-For this reason, it is important to ask as, Eric Steven Raymond describes, the “smart” questions.
+For this reason, it is important to ask as, Eric Raymond describes, the “smart” questions.

 In his article “[How To Ask Questions the Smart Way](http://www.catb.org/esr/faqs/smart-questions.html),” Raymond illuminates readers on the proper etiquette to asking questions the right way.